Albin Ekdal

-Albin Ekdal ([ˈǎlːbɪn ˈêːkdɑːl]; born 28 July 1989) is a Swedish professional footballer who plays as a midfielder for Serie A club Spezia and the Sweden national team.
+Albin Ekdal ([ˈǎlːbɪn ˈêːkdɑːl]; born 28 July 1989) is a Swedish former professional footballer who last played as a defensive midfielder for Allsvenskan club Djurgården.

-Formed at IF Brommapojkarna, he has spent most of his career in Italy, where he has made over 200 Serie A appearances.
-He has represented Cagliari, Juventus, Siena, Bologna, and Sampdoria in the competition.
+Formed at Brommapojkarna, Ekdal spent most of his career in Italy, where he has made over 300 Serie A appearances.
+He has represented Cagliari, Juventus, Siena, Bologna, Sampdoria and Spezia in the competition.
 He also spent three years in Germany's Bundesliga with Hamburger SV.

-Ekdal made his senior international debut for Sweden in 2011, and has since then earned over 60 caps for the nation.
-He has represented his country at UEFA Euro 2016, the 2018 FIFA World Cup, and UEFA Euro 2020.
+A full international between 2011 and 2023, Ekdal won 70 caps for the Sweden national team.
+He represented his country at UEFA Euro 2016, the 2018 FIFA World Cup, and UEFA Euro 2020.

 Club career

 Brommapojkarna

 Albin Ekdal started his professional playing career with Brommapojkarna at the beginning of the 2007 Allsvenskan season.
 He played mainly as a central midfielder but also as an attacking midfielder or right midfielder.

 Juventus

 On 23 May 2008, Ekdal signed a four-year contract with Juventus of Italy's Serie A. He made his Serie A and club debut on 18 October in a 2–1 away defeat to Napoli, coming on as a substitute in the 75th minute for Christian Poulsen.